 The Interactive Tour is a guided experience that takes you inside two wolfdog enclosures – nothing is separating you from the wolfdogs on this tour!
-This is the most informative and most interactive tour, allowing you to sit with the wolves in their home while an expert teaches you the most important facts about wolfdogs.
+This is the most informative and most interactive tour, allowing you to sit with the wolves in their home while an expert teaches you the most essential facts about wolfdogs.

 The first enclosure you will visit is home to a high-content wolfdog pack, meaning these animals are almost all wolves with minimal dog in them.
 The guide will teach you the pack’s history and about each wolf’s role within their pack, while you test your luck in sharing treats with them.

 With high-content wolfdogs, it can be tough to gain their trust, but it sure is rewarding when these timid animals curiously approach you.
 If you’re lucky, some of these intelligent wolfdogs will do a few tricks for you to earn treats.

 The second enclosure you will visit is home to low-content wolfdogs, meaning these animals are almost all dog with only some wolf content.
 Again, the guide will teach you about each dog and what it means to own a low-content wolfdog.
 With these low-content pups, you can feed and pet them all you want.
 These friendly dogs love the spotlight.

 Considering just how interactive this tour is, strict guidelines need to be followed for the safety of visitors and the wolfdogs.
 Be sure to read the Yamnuska Wolfdog Sanctuary website rules, listen carefully during the pre-tour briefing, and always respect the guide and the wolfdogs.